ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alerts-explained/windows/groups.md

 .. meta::
      :title: Windows Groups Explained | UKFast Documentation
      :description: Our Threat Monitoring ruleset explained
-     :keywords: threat monitoring, alerts, security, compliance, rules, rulesets, ukfast, hosting, file integrity monitoring, rootkit, detection, vulnerability scan, scans, hids, intrustion detection, set up
+     :keywords: threat monitoring, alerts, security, compliance, rules, rulesets, ukfast, hosting, file integrity monitoring, rootkit, detection, vulnerability scan, scans, hids, intrusion detection, set up
 ```

 ## Windows Groups

 *What are windows groups?*

 Windows groups are a way to provide permissions to multiple users or computers at once.
 Microsoft recommends that all permissions should be applied to groups and then the users are added to the groups to get the permissions that they need rather than applying the permissions to the users.
-This saves time since you can set up groups like the sales team and set the permissions that the sales team need and then just add the users to this group and they receieve those permissions.
+This saves time since you can set up groups like the sales team and set the permissions that the sales team need and then just add the users to this group and they receive those permissions.

-There are lots of default groups that you might find on a windows enviroment.
+There are lots of default groups that you might find on a windows environment.
 Some of the important ones include:
      * Administrators
      * Domain Administrators
      * Domain Guests